Drying Garlic, How to Dry Garlic, Storing Garlic

 • Then the bulbs should be kept frost free in airy conditions.

-• The traditional method to drying garlic is to hang the bulbs in net bags from the ceiling of the potting shed.
+• The traditional method for drying bulbs of garlic is to hang the bulbs in net bags from the ceiling of the potting shed.

 • However, hanging them in the basement or garage serves the same purpose as well.